WicopeeDot/mingeban2/README.md

 # mingeban2

-The administration tool used on the Re-Dream server.
+The administration tool used on the Re-Dream server, and the second attempt at making an admin mod by Tenrys.